cloudworks-monallabs/RemoteOrchestratorPy/sphinx_docs/to_be_added_later.rst

    doit  -f  /home/kabira/Development/cloudworks-monallabs/RemoteOrchestratorPy/devel_tests/devel_setup_remote.py --dir .  list --all --deps
 #.
 Get task info
    -  doit  -f  /home/kabira/Development/cloudworks-monallabs/RemoteOrchestratorPy/devel_tests/devel_setup_remote.py --dir . info setup_remote:192.168.0.102:inner:_leaf_final_

+#. doit_taskify parameters
+   - leaf_barrier_task
+     - if True, then a non-action task as leaf is added
+       - this implies that all RTAS for all ips will be completed before next task is taken up
+     - if False then no leaf task is added
+       - make sure that the task is chained together with next task sequence
+   - task_dep_by_ip
+     - place task dependency on the enter tasknode of the rtas
+   - task_dep
+     - place task dependency on the enter of allroot tasknode

+#.
+List all tasks even the group-node task
+    python3  /home/kabira/Development/cloudworks-monallabs/deployment-service/devel/test_drive.py list --all

+#. one basic gotcha is not including task in the task loaded module
+   - for e.g. task are loaded from doit_task module
+     - if there is a module bootstrap_openbsd
+       - then you need to import it in doit_task module

+#.
+Another gotcha
+   - not adding contine option for doit from doit_api import doit_config

+     doit_config(continue_=True)